Homeโ€บ๐Ÿ Python Extensionsโ€บModule 92 min read ยท 10/16

 def initialize(self):

-"""Called once when extension starts."""
+"""Called once when extension starts"""

 self.logger.info("Extension initialized")

-def collect_data(self):
+def query(self):

 self.report_metric(